Project 0

 2. There are several libraries and functionalities well-suited to deep learning

 For running our Python code, we will use Anaconda, which is freely available.
-To install Anaconda on your computer, go to the Anaconda download page and download and install Anaconda for your computer (Windows/MacOS/Linux).
+To install Anaconda on your computer, go to the Anaconda download page (you can skip registration if you like) and download and install Anaconda for your computer (Windows/MacOS/Linux).
 Once Anaconda is installed, you should start it up.
+If you are given a choice of which version of Python to install, choose version 3.10.*

 A screenshot of the main screen of Anaconda Navigator, which includes a 'Jupyter Notebook' option.